learn-co-curriculum/html-iframes-lab/README.md

 Since we are satisfied with our work on our contact page and we feel this feature is publishable we can include the work in our master branch.
 To do so in Terminal type `git checkout master` and press return to switch to your master branch then type `git merge contact-page` and press return to merge in your commits from the contact-page branch.
 Then to update our remote type `git push origin master` and press return.

-After you're finished, submit a pull request on Github and move on to the next lesson!
+After you're finished, submit a pull request on Github by typing "learn submit" in the terminal and move on to the next lesson!

 <p class='util--hide'>View <a href='https://learn.co/lessons/html-map-contact-form-code-along'>HTML Map Contact Form Code Along</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/html-map-contact-form-code-along'>HTML Map Contact Form Code-Along</a> on Learn.co and start learning to code for free.</p>